 Metagraph: Semantics-guided graph representations

 Heterogeneous Information Networks (HIN) often model complex, multi-typed relationships between different types of objects.
 Metagraphs [ICDE16, TKDE19], which model recurring subgraph patterns on HINs, emerge as a powerful tool to capture the rich semantics on a HIN.
-Thus, metagraphs can be used to derive powerful graph representations on HINs [TKDE20].
+Thus, metagraphs can be used to derive powerful graph representations [TKDE20] or pre-train graph neural network models [CIKM21] on HINs.
 The learned representations enable a wide variety of downstream applications, such as disease gene prediction [Method17].